soheil-01/zpe/README.md

 - `--print-nt-headers`: Print the contents of the NT headers.
 - `--print-section-headers`: Print the contents of the section headers.
 - `--print-import-directory`: Print the contents of the import directory.
+- `--print-export-directory`: Print the contents of the export directory.
 - `--print-base-relocation-directory`: Print the contents of the base relocation directory.

 ## Usage as a Library